Data Protection Policy

 Each EIC service/entity will, when required by applicable law, contract, or where it considers that it is reasonably appropriate to do so, provide data subjects with information as to the purpose of the processing of their personal data.
 When the data subject is asked to give consent to the processing of personal data and when any personal data is collected from the data subject, all appropriate disclosures will be made, in a manner that draws attention to them, unless one of the following apply:

-- The data subject already has the information;
+•The data subject already has the information; or

-- A legal exemption applies to the requirements for disclosure and/or consent.
-The disclosures may be given orally, electronically or in writing.
-If given orally, the person making the disclosures should use a suitable script or form approved in advance by the Data Protection Team.
+•A legal exemption applies to the requirements for disclosure and/or consent.
+The disclosure may be given orally, electronically or in writing.
+If given orally, the person making the disclosure should use a suitable script or form approved in advance by the Data Protection Team.
 The associated receipt or form should be retained, along with a record of the facts, date, content, and method of disclosure.

 Each external website provided by EIC will include an online ‘Privacy Notice’ and an online ‘Cookie Notice’ fulfilling the requirements of applicable law.